-Succulents are a group of plants with one of the most diverse forms, colors and blooms.
+Succulents are a group of plants with some of the most diverse forms, colors, and blooms.
 These easy to care for indoor and outdoor specimens are a dream for the busy gardener.
 What is a succulent plant?
 Succulents are specialized plants that store water in their leaves and/or stems.
 They are remarkably adapted to harsh climates where water is scarce or comes sporadically.
 Merriam Webster defines a succulent as “full of juice” or “juicy.”
 Read on for some fun succulent plant info so you can get started collecting the myriad of varieties available in this special class of plant.

 What is a Succulent?

 Oddly, some botanists and horticultural experts differ on which plants are technically succulents.
-Their appearance differs from species to species, but one common characteristic is swollen leaves, pads or stems.
+Their appearance differs from species to species, but one common characteristic is swollen leaves, pads, or stems.
 The exact classification of a certain plant will have to go to the experts, but whatever the case, all types of succulents or those that appear to be succulents are pleasing to the eye, minimal regarding care and produce delightful little surprises during their life cycle.

 Again, referring to the dictionary, a succulent plant has thick stems or leaves that store water.
 This unique adaptation allows the plant to survive in low moisture regions of the world.
-Succulents are often thought to be native only to arid regions, such as deserts, but they also belong in forest settings, high alpine regions, coasts and dry tropical areas.
+Succulents are often thought to be native only to arid regions, such as deserts, but they also belong in forest settings, high alpine regions, coasts, and dry tropical areas.
 There are over 50 families that are classed as succulents.
 There are both xerophytic succulents that thrive in dry areas and halophytic types which live in boggy saline soil.
-The xerophytic succulents are the best known form and widely available as house or garden plants.
+The xerophytic succulents are the best known form and are widely available as house or garden plants.

 Succulent Plant Info